caglejohn/assignment6/README.md

 - Xcode 12 or later for development and testing.

 ### Author
-- This project was developed by me as part of a programming assignment.
+- This project was developed by me as part of my programming assignment (Assignment #6).